Accessibility Statement

 We know some parts of this website are not fully accessible:

-Tell us if you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, or call 01476 400200.
+If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

-We’ll consider your request and get back to you in 10 working days.
+We’ll consider your request and get back to you in 30 days.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions’ listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard, due to the non-compliances and exemptions listed below.

 The content listed below is non-accessible for the following reasons.

-We have made improvements to our website and the majority of images now contain meaningful alternative text.
-However, some images remain that do not have a suitable text alternative, for example within older News and Blog pages.
-This means that people using a screen reader cannot access the information and fails WCAG 2.1 success criterion 1.1.1 (Non-text Content).
-We plan to ensure that all images have text alternatives by July 2021.
-When we publish new content, we will make sure our use of images meets accessibility standards.
+- We have made improvements to our website and the majority of images now contain meaningful alternative text.
+However, some images do not have a text alternative, so people using a screen reader cannot access the information.
+This fails WCAG 2.2 success criterion 1.1.1 (non-text content).
+We plan to add text alternatives for all images by September 2026.
+When we publish new content we’ll make sure our use of images meets accessibility standards.

 We have not identified anything that qualifies as disproportionate burden as of yet, but we are still evaluating our sit and may update this in future if we identify issues that would qualify as disproportionate burden.